AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

- du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users ls -1 | tr '\n' ' '   # replace new line with a comma history | grep search_word  # to list all matching commands
+ du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users ls -1 | tr '\n' ' '   # replace new line with a comma history | grep -w 'command name'  # to list all matching commands

 Redirects:
-- Like pipes, but send data to files instead of other processes.
+- Like pipes, but send data to/from files instead of other processes.
 - Replace a file: ``command > file.txt``
 - Append to a file: ``command >> file.txt`` (be careful you don't mix them up!)